Dispersion relation reconstruction for 2D Photonic Crystals based on polynomial interpolation: Numerical schemes

 The Chebyshev points of the first kind (Cheb1) in the interval $[-1,1]$ are the zeros of the Chebyshev polynomial of the first kind $T_{n+1}(x)$,

 The Chebyshev points of the second kind (Cheb2) in the interval $[-1,1]$ are the zeros of the Chebyshev polynomial of the second kind $U_{n-1}(x)$ times $(x^2-1)$, i.e.,

-Figure \ref{chebyyy} demonstrates the comparison of Cheb1 and Cheb2 for $n=4$ and $n=8$ after using tensor product to expand them to the unit square.

-\begin{remark}[Lebesgue constants for Cheb1 and Cheb2] Since the Lebesgue constants of $\operatorname{Cheb1}$ and $\operatorname{Cheb2}$ are both proportional to $\log(N)$ \cite{ibrahimoglu2016lebesgue}, where $N=n+1$ is the dimension of the polynomial space in $[-1,1]$, the Lebesgue constants of our nodal point sets are proportional to $(\log(N))^2$, where $N=(n+1)^2$ is the dimension of the polynomial space with two variables and degree at most $n$ in each variable. \end{remark}
+Figure \ref{chebyyy} demonstrates the comparison of Cheb1 and Cheb2 for $n=4$ and $n=8$ after using tensor product to expand them to the unit square. \begin{remark}[Lebesgue constants for $\operatorname{Cheb1}$ and $\operatorname{Cheb2}$] Since the Lebesgue constants of $\operatorname{Cheb1}$ and $\operatorname{Cheb2}$ are both proportional to $\log(N)$ \cite{ibrahimoglu2016lebesgue}, where $N=n+1$ is the dimension of the polynomial space with polynomial degrees at most $n$ defined in $[-1,1]$, their Lebesgue constants on $[-1,1]^2$ are proportional to $(\log(N))^2$, where $N=(n+1)^2$ denotes the dimension of the polynomial space with polynomial degrees at most $n$ in each variable. \end{remark}

-\begin{remark}[Comparison of computational complexity] It is worth noticing that the computational complexity for \eqref{eq:interpolation} is consistent corresponding to all these five sampling methods, even though the number of Chebyshev points is almost twice as the number of those three kinds of sampling points within the triangular area, due to the mirror and rotational symmetry mentioned earlier.
-For example, in Figure \ref{cheb1_25}, we have 25 Chebyshev points, but we only need to compute eigenvalues at 15 of them within the right isosceles triangle. \end{remark}
+\begin{remark}[Computational complexity] It is worth noticing that the computational complexity for \eqref{eq:interpolation} is consistent corresponding to all these five sampling methods, even though the number of Chebyshev points is almost twice as the number of those three kinds of sampling points within the triangular area, due to the mirror and rotational symmetry mentioned earlier.
+For example, in Figure \ref{cheb1_25}, we have 25 Chebyshev points, but we only need to compute eigenvalues at 15 of them within the isosceles right triangle. \end{remark}